 What does it cost to join AGMA?

-AGMA has a one-time-only Initiation Fee of $500.
-This tax-deductible fee may be paid by credit card or by check.
-The total fee must be paid by the time your income from AGMA engagements reaches $2000, or three years from the date of your first AGMA contract – whichever comes first.
+AGMA has a one-time-only Initiation Fee of $1,000.
+This fee may be paid by credit card or by check.
+The total fee must be paid by the time your income from AGMA engagements reaches $4,000, or three years from the date of your first AGMA contract – whichever comes first.

 Timely payment of Dues and Initiation Fees is each member’s individual responsibility.
-Failure to satisfy your financial obligations will result in the loss of your ‘Member in Good Standing’ status, and make you ineligible to work for an AGMA company.
-If you are in arrears for more than 90 days you may be suspended and incur a reinstatement fee of $250.00.
+Failure to satisfy your financial obligations will result in the loss of your ‘Member in Good Standing status, and make you ineligible to work for an AGMA company.
+If you are in arrears for more than 30 days you may be suspended and incur a reinstatement fee of $250.00.

 The provisions of the contract immediately protect all new members.
 All questions or inquiries regarding any aspect of membership classification, the Initiation Fee, Basic Dues, or Working Dues should be directed to the Membership Department at the National Office in New York.